 The services in the system are commissioned currently by WBC and Wokingham CCG and this will continue to be the case.
-It is proposed in phase 2 that BHFT will be the single organisation that will manage and deliver the services provided in the system.
-In the medium term they will sub-contract services e.g. Optalis and Involve, in order that one organisation has the management and oversight of the whole system.
-There would also be a need for a partnership agreement between BHFT and the locality GPs around resources and care delivery.
+It is proposed in phase 2 that BHFT, WBC and Wokingham GP Alliance will be the organisations that will partner in order to manage and deliver the services provided in the system.
+In the medium term they will sub-contract services e.g. Optalis and Involve, in order that one board has the management and oversight of the whole system.

 It is also proposed that a Head Of Community Health and Social Care is employed, as soon as is practicable.
 This would provide the level of oversight required for the planning and development of the model and system.
+This post will initially require a simple service level agreement (SLA) between WBC and BHFT in the first instance.
+The SLA will need to include: